adityabisht02/BetterPoll-Backend/Contributing.md

 2. After that you can work on that issue and in case of doubts feel free to clarify them.

 <h2> Making a pull request:</h2>
+While making a pull request, mention the issue(issue number) it resolves.<br>
+DO NOT SPAM pull requests or they will be marked invalid.<br>
+Only make PRs for issues listed or raise a new issue.<br>
 You can practice making a pull request in the repository given below, be sure to resolve any merge conflicts before submitting the PR otherwise it would be rejected. https://github.com/firstcontributions/first-contributions